Best Nursing Schools in Nevada

 - Completed application form with fees paid

-- Verification of license from original state of licensure
+- Verification of license from the original state of licensure

 - Completed fingerprint card